Deploying ToolJet on Amazon AMI

 Enabling Workflow Scheduling

-To activate workflows scheduling, set the following environment variables:
+To activate workflow scheduling, set the following environment variables:

 Upgrading to the Latest LTS Version